Special Needs Trust

 f.
 Exercise all powers reasonably necessary to accomplish the purposes of this Trust.

 8.3 Duty to Inform and Account.
-Trustee shall provide an annual written accounting to Beneficiary (or Beneficiary’s legal representative) and, upon request, to the [PARISH] Parish Probate Court.
+Trustee shall provide an annual written accounting to Beneficiary (or Beneficiary’s legal representative) and, upon request, to the District Court for the Parish of [PARISH].

 8.4 Compensation.
 Trustee shall be entitled to reasonable compensation as permitted by La.
 Rev. Stat. § 9:2088 and set forth on Schedule B, subject to court approval if required.